ropensci/quadkeyr/paper/paper.md

 We want to acknowledge the ROpenSci community, specially Maria Paula Caldas,
-Vincent van Hees and Miles McBain for their comments, which greatly contributed to the enhancement of this package.
+Vincent van Hees and Miles McBain for their review comments.

 # References